Turtl3God7/Python-Distance-Calculator/README.md

 ## Requirements

-There are 5 modules that need to be installed from PyPl for this program to work.
+There are 5 modules that need to be installed from PYPI for this program to work.
 To install these, you can either type into your command line:

 ### Windows